syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 * rangeStartPosition - Gets or sets the range start position.
 * pointerValuePosition - Gets or sets the pointer value position.

-### ValueChangeStarted event
+### Value change started event

-Invoked when the user starts selecting a new value of the pointer by initiating the dragging.
+Invoked when the user starts updating a new value of the pointer by initiating the dragging.
 While dragging the pointer, other events (ValueChanging, ValueChanged, and ValueChangeCompleted) will be followed after this event.

 The `ValueChangeStarted` event contains the following argument.